 Getting Started: Overview

-Here we take you through getting started on the iFixit Technical Writing Project.
+Here we show you how to get started on the iFixit Technical Writing Project.
 You will create an account, join a team, and write a project proposal.

-- Chosen a device that is not already documented on iFixit for your project
+- Receive an iFixit-provided device (or choose your own device) that is not already documented on iFixit for your project

 Email Us When...

 ...you have a proposal.
 You must email us with a proposal, even if it is informal.
 Proposals allow us to give you the necessary privileges to work on the site without problems.

 Please note: It can take the iFixit tech writers up to two business days to respond to your email, so make sure to plan accordingly.

 If you have any questions or concerns about your involvement in the project, be sure to check out the Student FAQ page, talk to your instructor, then reach out to our technical writing team at techwriting[at]ifixit[dot]com.

 - Even if you are working alone, you need to be on a team.
 Being on a team, even a team by yourself, gives you student privileges that allow you to complete your work.

 - Use your name and school email when signing up for the account.